MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/DisplaySlotId.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

-An enumeration for the locations where scoreboard objectives can be displayed.

 ## Constants
 ### **belowname**
 `belowname = "belowname"`

-Score for an objective is displayed below a player's nametag.
 ### **list**
 `list = "list"`

-This objective and respective list of players is shown on the Pause menu.
 ### **sidebar**
 `sidebar = "sidebar"`

-The objective is shown on the right-hand side of the screen.